Pension Transfer Advice – How much does it cost in 2020

 It is an important piece of information:

-You need it so you can compare your pension transfer value with your final salary pension transfer value.
+You need it so you can compare your transfer value with your final salary pension transfer value.
 It is legally required that you get one before making a transfer.

 If you are in a funded Final Salary Pension Scheme, you have the right to a CETV statement